HouseOfBeck/gHALO/docs/DEVELOPMENT.md

 ctest --test-dir build
 ```

 Feature options are disabled by default.
-This keeps local configuration portable
+This keeps local configuration
-while preserving clear entry points for remote builds.
+portable while preserving clear entry points for remote builds.
+The MPI
+executable is built only when `GHALO_ENABLE_MPI=ON`.

 ## Remote Development